Dan Hentschel: Early life and education

-Viral posts
+Career

+In 2012, Hentschel made his first viral post; a review of the book The Fault in Our Stars by John Green that he posted on Tumblr.

+In 2021, Hentschel had his first mainstream breakthrough on TikTok.
+The video featured Hentschel reviewing canned sardines in an unappetizing way — which would quickly get viewer attention.
+He would go on to post many similar videos.
-In 2022, Hentschel gained widespread attention when he posted a series of videos to TikTok with satirical relationship advice.
-In October, he posted a video wherein he suggested that viewers should photoshop their ex out of an old photo to see if their partner would notice, claiming it was a "genius" method to detect if a significant other still has romantic feelings for their ex.
-The video was then posted by outlets such as New York Post, which shared the advice to their Sex and Relationships column and discussed the pros and cons.

-In December 2022, Vice reported that the idea of "quiet quitting" a relationship could be attributed to Hentschel, after he uploaded a video where he pretended to be a psychiatrist and gave satirical relationship advice.
+In 2022, Hentschel gained widespread attention when he posted a series of videos to TikTok with satirical relationship advice, such as how to use a water bottle to determine whether someone is having an affair, in a video with over 10 million views on TikTok.
+And a video wherein he suggested that viewers should photoshop their ex out of an old photo to see if their partner would notice, claiming it was a "genius" method to detect if a significant other still has romantic feelings for their ex.
+The video was then posted by the New York Post.
+In December 2022, Vice and ABC reported that the idea of "quiet quitting" a relationship could be attributed to Hentschel, after he uploaded a video where he pretended to be a psychiatrist and gave satirical relationship advice.

 In June 2023, Hentschel posted a series of videos on TikTok where he convinced viewers he had put salt in his partner's water in order to dehydrate her.
 The videos showed Hentschel in various costumes as he claimed to put bacon grease in his partner's beauty products.
 The storyline led to her being hospitalized for poisoning and dying.
 The joke was an elaborate parody that involved a fake mugshot photo of Hentschel, a fake New York Post article and doctored security footage.
 After changing his TikTok profile to appear as a true crime news outlet, Hentschel was able to fool viewers into thinking the story was real, including fans who did not know it was his TikTok account.

 In August 2024, Hentschel claimed to have taken his girlfriend on a road trip across the United States, with the road layout spelling the words "Will You Marry Me".
 He followed up by implying that at the end of the road trip, his girlfriend had broken up with him; the fake story immediately caught the attention of some news outlets.